Jim Catanzaro

 Jim Catanzaro (born c.
 1978) is an American college football coach.
-He is an Assistant Vice-President athletic director and head football coach for Lake Forest College, positions he has held since 2025 and 2009 respectively.
+He is the assistant vice-president for athletics and head football coach for Lake Forest College, positions he has held since 2026 and 2009, respectively.
 He also coached for Glenville State and Wingate.
 He played college football, basketball, tennis, and soccer for Greenville.

 Catanzaro served as the athletic director for Lake Forest from 2021 to 2022.
 He also began the school's men and women's lacrosse teams.